 Get Credit Cards With Rewards Programs

-Getting a credit card can be a good way to learn fiscal responsibility, and start building your credit.
-There are many credit cards with rewards programs that can help you save money.
+There are many credit cards with rewards programs that can help you save money and establish credit history.
 This could include cash back, points, or miles.
 Getting a credit card can be a slippery slope, and it may not be right for every college student.
 If you find yourself unable to control impulsive spending, or unable to pay your full balance every month, you may think of switching to a secured credit card.

 These tips can help reduce the amount of debt that you leave college with.
 Once you’ve graduated, there can be additional options to consider for your remaining student debts, including student loan refinancing, deferment or forbearance.
 Financial insecurity can be a huge emotional burden, and if changing your spending habits can help you avoid it, then it’s well worth it.